somyagupta-2910/product-recommender-rag/README.md

 2. **Add to Cart**: Click "Add to Cart" on product cards to add items to your cart.
 3. **Checkout**: Go to the cart page and click "Checkout" to complete your purchase.
 4. **View Orders**: Access the orders page to view your purchase history.
-5. **Upload Products**: Access the AdminProductPage to upload and save products in the Database.
+5. **Upload Products**: Access the AdminProductPage by going to /admin/products route in the frontend to upload and save products in the Database.